 Definition

-The CKA_HW_FEATURE_TYPE attribute takes the value CKH_MONOTONIC_COUNTER of type CK_HW_FEATURE.
+The CKA_HW_FEATURE_TYPE attribute takes the value CKH_MONOTONIC_COUNTER of type CK_HW_FEATURE_TYPE.

 Description

 Monotonic counter objects represent hardware counters that exist on the device.
 The counter is guaranteed to increase each time its value is read, but not necessarily by one.
 This might be used by an application for generating serial numbers to get some assurance of uniqueness per token.